alecstein/ergsim/README.md

 `./zig-out/bin/ergsim <number-of-particles> <time>`

 You can also run it without any arguments and it'll run its default.
+To run the sim with gravity, do

+`./zig-out/bin/ergsim_grav <number-of-particles> <time>`

+Right now the code doesn't output anything -- it just runs.
+I've intentionally limited the scope of what the code on GitHub does to keep it simple for reviewing.

 I wrote some python code (not included) to make some histograms.
 These are with particle gravity turned off: